Earth Day

 It’s been 10 years since our co-publication, The Good Crisis: How Population Stabilization Can Foster a Healthy U.S. Economy.
 A decade later, we’re still making the same argument: lower fertility rates are good for the health and well-being of people and the planet.

-Join Population Connection President and CEO, John Seager, as he unpacks how the demographic changes now underway represent an extraordinary opportunity for us to focus on creating a greater, rather than larger, society.
+Population Connection President and CEO, John Seager, unpacks how the demographic changes now underway represent an extraordinary opportunity for us to focus on creating a greater, rather than larger, society.
 Lower fertility rates can help solve some of our most intractable problems, avert some of the worst climate catastrophes, and create opportunities for those who are often left out of our economy.

 Contact the Membership Relations Team at engage@popconnect.org to request a hard copy of The Good Crisis, while supplies last!

-Date: Wednesday, April 22nd
+Date: April 22nd, 2026

-Senior Fellow, Population Institute
+Robert Engelman, Senior Fellow, Population Institute

 Explore Our Resources